mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 started with the `mpirun` command, which ensures that the appropriate run-time support for parallelism is included.

-To help optimize MPI jobs on the {{ site.host_name }} cluster IT maintains a template jobs script, like the `serial.qs` and `threads.qs` for mpi jobs.
+To help optimize MPI jobs on the {{ site.host_name }} cluster IT-RCI maintains a template jobs script, like the `serial.qs` and `threads.qs` for mpi jobs.
 Use the following directions to get a copy of `openmpi.qs`.